 Through specific tax measures, such as low rates, exemptions, deductions, deferrals and credits, the tax system can be used to achieve economic and social public policy objectives.
 As these measures result in lower tax revenues and may be used in place of spending programs, they are called tax expenditures.
-The federal government forgoes tens of billions of dollars in revenue each year as a result of tax expenditures.29 Examples include the Charitable Donation Tax Credit and the Tuition Tax Credit.
+The federal government

-The Department of Finance Canada prepares an annual report on tax expenditures that provides estimates for the amount of revenue forgone for each tax expenditure, as well as evaluations and analytical papers examining different specific tax expenditures.30
+The Department of Finance Canada prepares an annual report on tax expenditures that provides estimates for the amount of revenue forgone for each tax expenditure, and evaluations and analytical papers examining different specific tax expenditures.37

-In 2015, the AG noted that tax expenditures, unlike direct program spending, were not systematically evaluated and that the information reported on them did not adequately support parliamentary oversight.31
+In 2015, the AG noted that tax expenditures, unlike direct program spending, were not systematically evaluated and that the information reported on them did not adequately support parliamentary oversight.38